osisoft/AVEVA-Adapter-Modbus-Docs/V1/PI Adapter for Modbus TCP overview/PI Adapter for Modbus TCP principles of operation.md

 ## Stream creation

-From the parsed data selection configurations, the adapter creates types, streams, and data based on the information provided.
-For each measurement in the data selection configuration, a stream is created to store time series data.

-### Streams by Modbus TCP adapter

-For each data selection configuration, the adapter creates a stream with two properties, which are described in the following table:
+The Modbus TCP adapter creates a stream with two properties for each selected Modbus TCP item.
+The properties are described in the following table.

 | Property name | Data type | Description |
 |---------------|-----------|-------------|